Firefox Tweak Guide

-Cookies: Firefox stores your cookies in the automatically generated file cookies.sqlite under your specific Profile folder.
-This is a database file and should not be manually edited.
+Cookies: Firefox stores your cookies in the automatically generated database file cookies.sqlite under your specific Profile folder.

-History: Your browsing history is saved as part of places.sqlite in your profile directory, which is the same file that holds your bookmarks.
-It should not be manually altered.
+History: Your browsing history is saved as part of the places.sqlite file in your profile directory, which is the same file that holds your bookmarks.

-Saved Passwords: Your saved website login and password details are kept in the file signons.sqlite file in your profile directory.
-This is a database file which should not be manually altered.
-Its contents are encrypted for security purposes; you can only see the site addresses for which details have been saved, not the actual login/passwords themselves.
+Saved Passwords: Your saved website login and password details are kept in the signons.sqlite and key3.db files in your profile directory.
+These files are encrypted for security purposes.

-If you want to view and retrieve a particular image, document, flash animation, vdeo, etc. from the cache, follow these steps:
+If you want to view or retrieve a particular image, document, flash video, etc. from the cache, the easiest method is to follow these steps:

-1. Open Firefox, type 'About:Cache' (without quotes) in the Address Bar and press Enter.
+1. Type About:Cache in the Address Bar and press Enter.

 2. Select 'List Cache entries' under the Disk cache device - this are the files stored on your drive.

 3. Depending on the cache size and your drive speed, it may take a while to list all the cached entries on your drive.
 All the cached entries will be shown as standard web links.
 Press F3 or CTRL+F to open the Search box if you wish to search for the relevant site/element.